Please log in to access this feature.

 Open Council Network is an independent organisation.
 We report on Hackney and are not the council.
 About us

-The Children and Young People Scrutiny Commission met on Monday 15 January 2024 to review the City & Hackney Safeguarding Children Partnership Annual Report and to hold a question and answer session with the Deputy Mayor and Cabinet Member for Education, Young People and Children's Social Care.
-The Commission also noted the work programme for the remainder of the municipal year and agreed the minutes of previous meetings.
+The Children and Young People Scrutiny Commission met on Monday 15 January 2024 to review the City & Hackney Safeguarding Children Partnership Annual Report and to hold a question and answer session with the Cabinet Member for Education, Young People and Children's Social Care.
+Key discussions included safeguarding risks, the impact of the cost of living crisis, and the school estates strategy.

 City & Hackney Safeguarding Children Partnership Annual Report

-Deputy Mayor Cllr Anntionette Bramble, Cabinet Member for Education, Young People and Children's Social Care, addressed the Commission on two key policy areas: Free School Meals (FSM) and Childhood Food Poverty, and the School Estates Strategy.
+Deputy Mayor Anntoinette Bramble, Cabinet Member for Education, Young People and Children's Social Care, addressed the Commission on two key policy areas: Free School Meals (FSM) and Childhood Food Poverty, and the School Estates Strategy.

 Work Programme 2023/24

-The minutes of the previous meetings held on 30 November 2023 and 18 December 2023 were noted and agreed.
+The minutes of the meetings held on 30th November 2023 and 18th December 2023 were noted and agreed.
 Actions arising from these meetings were also reviewed.

 Any Other Business